 Artists, by nature, are creative people.
 But if their works are displayed outdoors, some practical thinking is required to make sure they stand up to the elements.

-The Bestoff Sculpture Garden at the New Orleans Museum of Art (NOMA) must be the award winner for proof of these dual requirements.
+The Bestoff Sculpture Garden at the New Orleans Museum of Art (NOMA) must be the award winner for visual proof of these polar opposites.

-Heat, cold, rain, and snow are the normal meteorological adversaries of public art; but for sculptures to stand in 6 feet of salt water for 20 days must be the ultimate test!
+Heat, cold, rain, and snow are the normal meteorological adversaries of public art, but sculptures standing in 6 feet of salt water for three weeks must be the ultimate test!

-And while a few sculptures were added post-Katrina, it’s impossible to imagine how the pre-storm works survived the flood without damage.
-But we’re amazed to find that they did.
+And while a few sculptures were added post-Katrina, it’s hard to imagine how the pre-storm works survived the flood without damage.
+But survive they did.